 After learning to SCUBA dive in 1997, Jewels’ passion for aquatics and education only grew.
 She fueled her passion through professional diving courses, then left her dream job as part of the education team at the downtown aquarium, and went to live the island lifestyle teaching SCUBA diving in Cozumel, Mexico.

 In 2006, Jewels took her first freediving course and immediately began competing internationally.
-Now, as a former member and record holder of the USA Freediving Team, she considers herself a retired competitive freediver, finding the joys of freediving instruction much more rewarding.
+Now, as a former member and record holder of the USA Freediving Team and 29 years of experience in aquatics education, she considers herself a retired competitive freediver, finding the joys of freediving instruction much more rewarding.